CREAR-ASBL/amuya-a/README.md

 	git clone https://github.com/CREAR-ASBL/amuyana.git

-Open the repository with NetBeans or enter to the source folder to access the code.

 Visit the [wiki section](https://github.com/CREAR-ASBL/amuyana/wiki) for more information about the source code and how it runs step by step to create the main graphs.
 A more detailed overview of the classes, methods, variables, etc. is available in the docs.

 ## Links